Baptized children can receive the sacraments at age 7 (“the age of reason”), usually in their second grade year.

-First Eucharist: First Eucharist preparation is similar to Reconciliation, with Parent-Child Sessions offered in February and early March, family book work at home during March and April, and a Eucharist Jesus Experience Day at the end of April.
-At the end of May, we’ll have a required practice day and First Eucharist Mass on a Sunday afternoon.
+First Eucharist: First Eucharist preparation is similar to Reconciliation, with Parent-Child Sessions offered in February and early March, family book work at home during March, and a Eucharist Jesus Experience Day during March.

 For more information about Sacramental Preparation, contact Corinne Cathcart.